GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/collection_3_summary_grid.md

 These tiling grids schema have been used to subdivide processing and storage of our continental products.
 These tiling grids can be used as an overlay in other spatial systems to determine the `xMyN` reference of a given area of interest from within a DEA Collection 3 summary product.

 ## Data access

-Use the links below to download (as a GeoJSON) and/or view the grid extents.
+Use the links below to download the grids (as a GeoJSON), and/or view the grid extents.

 * [Download the Landsat grid](https://data.dea.ga.gov.au/derivative/ga_landsat_summary_grid_c3.geojson)
 * [Download the Sentinel grid](https://data.dea.ga.gov.au/derivative/ga_sentinel_summary_grid_c3.geojson)